Optimal Designs for 2^k Factorial Experiments with Binary Response

+\begin{remark} {\rm The priors for $\boldsymbol{\beta}$ should be chosen carefully for real applications.
+For example, a uniform prior on $\beta_i\sim [-a, a]$ would indicate that the experimenter does not know much about the corresponding factor.
+If $\beta_i\sim [0, b]$ then the experimenter knows the direction of the corresponding factor effect.
+In our odor study example, factor $A$ (algae) has two levels: raffinated or solvent extracted algae ($-1$) and catfish pond algae ($+1$).
+The scientists initially assessed that raffinated algae has residual lipid which should prevent absorber to interact with volatiles, causing odor to release.
+Hence it is expected that $\beta_i$ for this factor should be nonnegative.
+In this case, one may take the prior on $[0,b]$.
+On the other hand, for factor $B$ (Scavenger), it is not known before conducting the experiment whether Activated Carbon ($-1$) is better or worse than Zeolite ($+1$).
+In this case, a symmetric prior on $[-a, a]$ would be more appropriate. }\end{remark}

 \begin{remark} {\rm Consider the problem of obtaining the locally D-optimal fractional factorial designs when the number of experimental settings ($m$, say) is fixed.
 If the total number of factors under consideration is not too large, one can always calculate the D-efficiencies of all fractions and choose the best one.
-However, we need a better strategy than this for even moderately large number of factors since this is computational expensive.
+However, this is a computationally expensive strategy for large $k$'s so we need an alternative.
 One such strategy would be to choose the $m$ largest $w_i$'s and the corresponding rows, since {those $w_i$ represent the information at the corresponding design points}.
-Another one could be to use our algorithms discussed in Section~\ref{section32} to find an optimal allocation for the full factorial designs first.
-Then choose the $m$ largest $p_i$'s and scale them appropriately.
-One has to be careful in order to avoid designs which would not allow the estimation of the model parameters.
+Another one would be to use our algorithms discussed in Section~3.3 to find an optimal allocation for the full factorial designs first, then to choose the $m$ largest $p_i$'s and scale them appropriately.
+One has to be careful, however, in order to avoid designs which would not allow the estimation of the model parameters.
 In this case, the exchange algorithm described in Section~\ref{algo2} may be used to choose the fraction with given $m$ experimental units.
-Our simulations (not presented here) shows that both of these methods perform satisfactorily with the second method giving designs which are generally more than $95\%$ efficient for four factors with main-effects model.
+Our simulations (not presented here) show that both of these methods perform satisfactorily with the second method giving designs which are generally more than $95\%$ efficient for four factors with the main-effects model.
 This method will be used for computations in the next section. }\end{remark}